ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Finished the portfolio site

 **Thoughts:** In terms of the site layout I feel I did a fine job, however I couldn't figure out how to design it for mobile.
 I played around with media queries but it's still really confusing.
 In the future I'll consider designing sites for mobile as the priority.

+### Day 15: June 29, 2021

+**Today's Progress**: Started google homepage

+**Thoughts:** Have to recreat google homepage.
+Learned about google free fonts and icons, created a pretty good search bar as well.
+Feeling more confidant with CSS and html.